-The UEMS seeks to increase health systems resilience urgently.
-Advocacy is promoted towards two directions:

-1) the medical community including national societies, health professionals, patients, the civil society and industrial partners, and

-2) the European and especially EU policy-makers.
+The UEMS seeks to increase the resilience of health systems urgently.
+Advocacy is promoted towards two directions: 1) the medical community including national societies, health professionals, patients, the civil society, and industrial partners and 2) the European and especially EU policymakers.

-Medical community
+Medical Community

-For the health professions, the challenge is mitigating the planetary crisis and strengthening the resilience of the health systems against external shocks including but not limited to heat waves and pandemics.
+For the health professions, the challenge is mitigating the planetary crisis and strengthening the resilience of the health systems against external shocks including -but not limited to- heat waves and pandemics.
+For this purpose, transformative education about mitigation and adaptation (in the context of multiple planetary crisis) should be implemented quickly across undergraduate medical education, specialty training curricula and professional practice, taken into consideration the emerging challenges for healthcare systems.

-For this purpose, transformative education about mitigation and adaptation in the context of multiple planetary crisis should be implemented quickly across undergraduate medical education, specialty training curricula and professional practice, taken into consideration the emerging challenges for healthcare systems.
-Healthcare workers should initiate or refine integrated heat action plans including primary and secondary care, long-term care, rescue services, civil society and municipalities, prepare for extreme weather-events, droughts, floods, and wildfires.
-We encourage health care institutions to reduce their own greenhouse gas emissions across all three scopes and reduce resource utilisation.
-Addressing over-use / over-consumption of health care services (choose wisely) lowers costs and protects patients.
-Plant-based nutrition and physical activity is promoted, with co-benefits for both human and planetary health.
+Healthcare workers should initiate or refine heat action plans in primary and secondary care, long-term care, rescue services, civil society, and municipalities, and prepare for extreme weather-events, droughts, floods, and wildfires.
+We encourage healthcare institutions to reduce their own greenhouse gas emissions across all three scopes and reduce resource utilization.
+In fact, addressing over-use/over-consumption of healthcare services can lower the costs and protect patients.
+Promotion of plant-based nutrition and physical activity can co-benefit both human and planetary health.

-Based on their high societal reputation, health professionals should be strong advocates for health in all policies, attempting to break the hegemony of a biomedical model of health, and promoting broader engagements.
+Based on their high societal reputation, health professionals should be strong advocates for health in all policies, promoting broader engagements in their attempt to challenge the domination of an exclusive biomedical model of health.